urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

 <br>

-* Define which accounts a instruction expects, and their constraints.
+* Define which accounts an instruction expects, and their constraints.

 * There are two constructs:
     - `Types`: have a specific use case.